Undergraduate Programs and Courses

 Geography is the study of place in the same way that history is the study of time.
 Geographers look at the ways that phenomena are distributed in different locations, the ways they are connected, and the ways they combine to make individual places unique.
 The things geographers study are diverse, from climate and landforms to cultural and economic patterns.
 Geography is both a natural science and a social science, and geographers look for interactions between the physical environment and the human use of the earth.
 For this reason geography is also very much involved with environmental studies, including resource management and planning.

 Geography at Edinboro encompasses a range of courses in regional and topical specialties that lead to a Bachelor of Arts degree in Geography.
 Students choose to either pursue a traditional geography degree or concentrate in either environmental studies or urban / regional planning.
 All three options provide a solid background in the principles of geography and expertise in either regional studies, environmental studies, or planning.
 The traditional geography program allows you to choose from such regional courses and topical specialties as Africa, the Middle East, physical geography, economic geography and political geography.
 The environmental studies concentration gives students a natural science background as well as an understanding of social issues involved in environmental management.
 Lastly, the planning concentration prepares students for future employment in the government sectors, the private sector, and by non government organizations (NGOs).
 Urban and regional planners develop short and long term plans for the use of land and the growth and revitalization of urban and rural communities.
 All three of these options also introduce you to techniques and tools of analysis such as field research, cartography, spatial analysis, and computerized geographic information systems (GIS).
+Curriculum requirements for incoming students for each of our B.A.
+Geography degree options can be accessed using the links below.

 Geography, environmental studies, and planning are good bases for a wide range of careers and for further graduate study.
 Our graduates typically pursue careers working with state and federal government agencies, as area specialists, cartographers / GIS specialists, environmental managers, conservation agents, environmental consultants, or urban and community planners.Geography and environmental studies are also good preparation for graduate study in a variety of fields such as law, business management, resource planning, and many different types of international careers.